SaiSandeep0115/Cargo-Type-Prediction-and-Notification-System-for-Port-Entry/README.md

 - **Data Analysis**

 ### Abstract:
-This project focuses on developing a system for predicting cargo types entering ports and notifying relevant authorities.
+This project focuses on developing a system for predicting cargo types entering ports, communicating with managers and notifying relevant authorities.
 Utilizing a Convolutional Neural Network (CNN) for image classification and NLP techniques for communication, the system aims to enhance operational efficiency and security at port entries.

 ### Dataset:
 Kaggle